cran/dbhydroR/README.md

 ### Water Quality Data

-Station IDs and date ranges can be viewed in the [ArcGIS Online Station Map](http://my.sfwmd.gov/WAB/EnvironmentalMonitoring/index.html).
+Station IDs and date ranges can be viewed in the [Environmental Monitoring Location Maps](https://www.sfwmd.gov/documents-by-tag/emmaps).
 Test names can be viewed in the [Data Types Metadata Table](http://my.sfwmd.gov/dbhydroplsql/show_dbkey_info.show_data_type_info).

 #### One variable at one station